-If the PST determines a Tier 3 intervention is needed, the identified intervention teacher delivers instruction and collects data on the intervention for a period of 8 weeks.
-The PST Facilitator provides specific data-collection forms that must be completed.
+If the PST determines a Tier 3 intervention is needed, the identified intervention teacher will deliver instruction and collect data on the intervention for a period of 8 weeks.
+The PST Facilitator will provide specific data-collection forms that must be completed.
 At the conclusion of the eight weeks, the PST meets again to discuss the data collected on the Tier 3 intervention.
 Tier 3 interventions are in addition to Tier 1 and Tier 2 supports.
 An example of a Tier 3 intervention used includes Leveled Literacy Intervention kits.
 The PST team determines the next steps after the conclusion of the eight weeks.